schorsch1976/blogcxx/README.md

    It also contails the default template for that issue.
 The internal tool bin2cxx creates cpp and h files that the cxx arrays get included in the executable.
+- You can add your own comment template.
+No recompilation needed.
+Just add a new mycomment.txt template to your comments folder.

 ## Features changed compared to blogcpp
 - cxxopts replaced by boost::program_options (users dont care)
 - icu replaced by boost::locale (but still used as a backend on Linux) (users dont care)
+- Configurable article permalinks.

 ### other good things
 - all compilation is now consistent on all platforms